fbpx

 Each session a number of bills are filed that would erode the protections in place for wildlife in Massachusetts.
 ARL opposes any efforts to expand hunting in the Commonwealth, including permitting hunting on Sundays or allowing additional methods to be used for hunting.

-An Act relative to outdoor heritage (H.920 Rep. David Vieira/ S.500 Senator Anne Gobi)
+An Act relative to outdoor heritage (HD.1714 Rep. David Vieira/SD.415 Sen. Peter Durant)

 Trapping

-ARL opposes efforts to repeal a ballot question passed almost 30 years ago, that would allow for use of inhumane traps for wildlife.
+ARL opposes efforts to repeal a ballot question passed over 30 years ago, that would allow for use of inhumane traps for wildlife.
 These traps not only cause unnecessary pain to wildlife, they are also indiscriminate and can trap unsuspecting pets.

-An Act relative to beavers (H.799 Rep. Paul Frost)
+An Act relative to beavers (HD.1597 Rep. Paul Frost)

 View ARL's animal welfare policy and position statments